Editors' Page: 2015 Ford Flex

 The pitch for the Ford Flex goes something like this: Deep down, you know you're not actually going to be off-roading in whatever SUV you're eyeing, so why pretend?
 Is it really either that or a minivan?
 The Flex is essentially a modern SUV that found a way to drop the pretense in favor of car-like manners and a bit of cool.
-It's kind of a big, modern station wagon with a reasonably engaging ride, seating for seven and an assortment of modern amenities all wrapped in a decidedly distinctive, fun package.
+It's kind of a big, modern station wagon with reasonably engaging handling, seating for seven and an assortment of modern amenities all wrapped in a decidedly distinctive, fun package.
 Because of its vague categorization and polarizing looks, however, the Flex gets overlooked by buyers who'd likely love it.

-Cementing its status as the driver's choice in mainstream 3-row transportation, the 2014 Ford Flex is available with a 365-horsepower turbocharged V6 that transforms the people mover into a legitimate hauler.
+Cementing its status as the driver's choice in mainstream 3-row transportation, the 2015 Ford Flex is available with a 365-horsepower turbocharged V6 that transforms the people mover into a legitimate hauler.
 The standard 287-horsepower V6 is strong, too, offering power and efficiency in line with more traditionally styled 3-row crossover SUVs like the Honda Pilot, Chevrolet Traverse and Ford's own Explorer.

-Style and substance
+Style and Substance

 When you get right down to it, the Flex rides on its style and design.
 The "station wagon of tomorrow" exterior and distinctly modern interior environment strike a careful balance between functional family-hauler and edgy hipster-box.
 Available highlights include a massive, four-panel Vista skylight up top and an actual refrigerator between the second-row captain's chairs.